Willow Review 2016

 An interview by Michael Latza

-This interview was recently published in the 2016 issue of Willow Review, the journal of the College of Lake County; vol. XLIII.
-It is reprinted here by the kind permission of the interviewer Michael Latza, the editor of Willow Review.
+Originally published in Willow Review, volume XLIII (2016), the following interview is reprinted here by the kind permission of Michael Latza, the editor of Willow Review, who conducted the interview.

 Michael Latza: What is your earliest memory of reading / writing?